 - A dedication to achieving a workforce, faculty and student body that is reflective of the communities, patients and region we serve, and is demonstrated through the behaviors of the entire organization.

 - A culture of excellence that fosters an environment of equality and respect for those who work at Rush, those whom we care for, those whom we educate, those who benefit from the scientific advances we achieve, and those with whom we interact in our surrounding communities.

-- The DLG has chosen an initial focus in three areas: leadership and accountability; hiring, retention and promotion; and training and improved communication.
+- The DLC has chosen an initial focus in three areas: leadership and accountability; hiring, retention and promotion; and training and improved communication.

-- There are semi-annual joint Executive Leadership Council (ELC) and DLG sessions to provide accountability and new programming ideas.
+- There are semi-annual joint Executive Leadership Council (ELC) and DLC sessions to provide accountability and new programming ideas.

 - Members of the president's Executive Leadership Council have had formal diversity training and are required to attend a minimum of two Rush diversity events annually.

 - The representation of women and underrepresented ethnic groups in trustee and senior officer positions has increased notably.

 - A Business Diversity Program has been established to increase business with women and minority owned companies.

 - A University Work Group on Diversity was created to assess progress under the Educational Strategic Plan for the following groups: integration, faculty development, student life and learning, diversity, community and infrastructure and facilities.